 Dr Christopher Bunn

-Chris is a Lecturer in Sociology at the University of Glasgow and a Senior Researcher at the Malawian Epidemiology and Intervention Research Unit.
+Chris is a Senior Lecturer in Sociology at the University of Glasgow and a Senior Researcher at the Malawi Epidemiology and Intervention Research Unit.
 He studied Social and Political Sciences at the University of Cambridge, before progressing to do MPhil and PhD degrees in sociology at the same Univeristy.
 His PhD explored the positionality and activities of faith based organisations providing welfare and social support services in the UK during the New Labour years, through a multi-sited ethnography.

 His first research post was within the Univeristy of Cambridge's Institute for Metabolic Science, which focussed on developing and evaluating a peer support service for people living with type 2 diabetes.
 Following this, Chris moved to Glasgow to work on the Football Fans in Training study, joinging the College of Social Science's Institue of Health and Wellbeing (IHW) group.
 Sunsequently, Chris worked on a range of public health focussed projects, including EuroFIT, bringing sociological insights to the design and evaluation of interventions.